-Some patients may develop MdDSeven without a history of exposure to prolonged motion.
+Some patients may develop MDDS even without a history of exposure to prolonged motion.
 The intensity of this false sense of motion varies from person to person.
 Symptoms are usually decreased when the patient is experiencing passive motion such as in a moving car, airplane, etc. It often disappears completely on driving.
-Unfortunately, MdDS often goes undiagnosed or misdiagnosed and may continue for years if not treated properly.
+Unfortunately, MDDS often goes undiagnosed or misdiagnosed and may continue for years if not treated properly.

 Signs & Symptoms

-The symptoms get intensified when the patient is in a closed space or is trying to be still, such as sitting on a couch or while lying down in bed.
+The symptoms get intensified when the patient is in a closed space or is trying to be still, such as sitting on a couch or lying down in bed.
 Stress causes the symptoms to become more noticeable in some individuals.
-Most of the times, the symptoms improve or even disappear during continuous movements such as while driving a vehicle.
+Most of the time, the symptoms improve or even disappear during continuous movements such as while driving a vehicle.

-For a diagnosis of Mal de debarquement to be made, the individual must subjectively report a history of a return to a normal environment, and the beginning of rocking, swaying, or disequilibrium sensations shortly after that.
+For a diagnosis of Mal De Debarquement to be made, the individual must subjectively report a history of a return to a normal environment, and the beginning of rocking, swaying, or disequilibrium sensations shortly after that.
 To rule out other causes of the symptoms, objective diagnostic procedures such as vestibular testing should be performed.

-Many treatment protocols have been tried to address MdDS.
+Many treatment protocols have been tried to address MDDS.
 Standard drugs prescribed for motion sickness (including meclizine and scopolamine patches) are often ineffective in stopping or even decreasing the symptoms.
 Some of the treatments that have shown proven results are vestibular rehabilitation exercises and the use of benzodiazepines, Tricyclic antidepressants, too are used to treat the symptoms.
 The patient should try to avoid the circumstances that have triggered or aggravated the symptoms.
 Vestibular rehabilitation with virtual reality environments has shown favorable results.